dherzey/bechdel-movies/README.md

 ```

 ## Dashboard
+The dashboard is created using Looker with data connection to BigQuery.
+View the dashboard [here](https://lookerstudio.google.com/reporting/66b1d9b6-0bf5-4ed3-8a96-50e266f0abef).

 ## Recommendations and further improvements
-- to add other additional analysis and measures, such as whether having more women in the cast/crew affects the Bechdel test score of a movie
+- add other additional analysis and measures, such as whether having more women in the cast/crew affects the Bechdel test score of a movie
+- add additional charts in the dashboard and further enhance visualization (try using Tableau or other data visualization tools)
-- to further develop and organize the dbt models and configurations
+- further develop and organize the dbt models and configurations used in the project
 - store variables in a single file for easier update or changes